-- In 2022, SWM staff reviewed and updated the Stormwater Pollution Prevention Plan (SWPPP) appendices for the Public Works/Parks Maintenance Yard Annex located at 31130 28th Avenue South.
+- In 2023, SWM staff reviewed and updated the Stormwater Pollution Prevention Plan (SWPPP) appendices for the Public Works/Parks Maintenance Yard Annex located at 31130 28th Avenue South.
 These appendices include a drainage map of the Yard, a map of material storage locations in the Yard, and Excel worksheets that document staff responsibilities, inspection results, spill events, material storage locations, associated BMPs, and staff training.
-For 2023, ES staff will update the SWPPP annually - In 2022, ES staff updated SWPPP for Celebration Park, created SWPPP for City Hall, and created a SWPPP for Steel Lake Park.
-For 2023, ES staff will create a SWPPP for the Federal Way Community Center.
-All of these SWPPPs will be updated annually. - In 2023, ES staff will perform quarterly inspections of all sites with SWPPPs and update the annual SWPPP training to include sites with new SWPPPs.
+For 2024, ES staff will update the SWPPP annually - In 2023, ES staff created a SWPPP for the Federal Way Community Center.
+In addition to the Public Works/Parks Maintenance Yard Annex and Community Center, we also have SWPPPs for Celebration Park, Steel Lake Park, and City Hall.
+All of these SWPPPs will be updated annually. - In 2024, ES staff will perform quarterly inspections of all sites with SWPPPs and update the annual SWPPP training to include sites with new SWPPPs.
 Training updates are usually completed between January to February and trainings are hosted in the Spring.